landonb/dubs-vim/readme-using.pt2.rst

 Influences
 ----------

-The first Dubsacks loosely followed popular keyboard mappings used by the wonderful `EditPlus <https://www.editplus.com/>`__ editor for Windows.
+The first Dubs Vim loosely followed popular keyboard mappings used by the wonderful `EditPlus <https://www.editplus.com/>`__ editor for Windows.